Abandoned in Afghanistan: USAID employee cites 'moral obligation' of America (Part 1)

 Trust you are well.

-In very short, we have been left behind while thousands of ordinary people and shopkeepers who never been at risk and nor helped USG.
+In very short, we have been left behind while thousands of ordinary people and shopkeepers who have never been at risk and nor helped USG.

 Do we deserve this?